Israel Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; Israel's rate dropped from 17% to 10% under Section 122 authority (effective Feb 24, expires ~July 24, 2026).
 A 7-point reduction that restores the US-Israel FTA's full competitive advantage.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 The FTA — the oldest US bilateral trade agreement (1985) — now interacts with a lower surcharge layer, making Israeli goods more cost-competitive.
 Israel's technology and cybersecurity exports continue growing rapidly.

 Tips for Importers